amarie401/Angular-Music-Page/README.md

 # Angular-Music-Page
-This assignment will provide the opportunity for the student to demonstrate and strengthen their understanding of JavaScript fundamentals, notably:  Angular Routing Services URL Parameters Gulp
+This assignment will provide the opportunity to demonstrate and strengthen the understanding of JavaScript fundamentals, notably:

+Angular

+Routing

+Services

+URL

+Parameters

+Gulp